Save Patient Access to Vein Care

 For the AVLS to make our case, we need to quickly fund the data research to support our arguments and to fund the legislative expertise needed to navigate Capitol Hill.

 Because of the severity of the impact of the Proposed Rule, the AVLS also understand the need to approach this fight with Congressional support.
 As such, the AVLS has partnered with United Specialists for Patient Access (USPA), a professional association of office-based specialty interests dedicated to advocating for access and fair reimbursement for office-based care.
 USPA is a coalition of office-based specialties fighting to protect the payment structure of the Physician fee schedule.
 Led by Jason McKitrick and Liberty Partners, USPA is active on Capitol Hill, targeting congressional education.
-AVLS has taken an Executive membership position with the Coalition, providing a direct voice among the various members, and encourages other large venous-related groups to join the USPA.
+AVLS has taken an Executive membership position with the Coalition, providing a direct voice among the various members and encouraging other large venous-related groups to join the USPA.

 Additionally, we need every member to engage with their local legislators to educate them on the impact of the Proposed Rule and request their support in protecting the future of office-based specialty care.
 Please join our efforts by: